WebAssembly/spec/document/core/valid/instructions.rst

 .. todo::
  below is the official specification

- (1)  Erase Unnecessary parentheses, epsilon or ‘?’
-Symbol.

- (2) Change Inequality condition to  existence condition

- (3) Need to add more specific type - [change "ht" to heap type]

- (4) Wrong result type. [erase null in the range type]

 * The label :math:`C.\CLABELS[l]` must be defined in the context.

 * Let :math:`[t^\ast]` be the :ref:`result type <syntax-resulttype>` :math:`C.\CLABELS[l]`.